 - Point fireworks away from houses and keep away from brush, leaves, and flammable substances.

 When you are heading to the local fireworks display with the kids, check first to make sure the show is regulated.
 Also consider a few safety guidelines before you go:

 - Stay within the safety zone.
 Never try to get a better view from a closer area than the designated crowd area.

 - Prepare the children.
 Be sure to explain to the kids about fireworks.
-Some of them might not be used to the loud noises or become anxious.
+Some of them might not be used to loud noises or become anxious.
 It’s always best to let them know what to expect so they can enjoy the celebration!

 - Make a plan B. Sometimes even fireworks can still be scary after you explain to them what is going to happen.
 Make a plan B by sitting near the park exit if you need to make a quick getaway.
 You can even bring a mobile phone or tablet that has kid-friendly apps and kid-safe headphones to keep your child distracted if they are scared.

-If an injury occurs
+If an Injury Occurs